Revisiting the phenomenologically emergent dark energy model: is non-zero equation of state of dark matter favored by DESI DR2?: Results and discussions

 When combining the DESY5 and DESI data with CMB, the constraint on $w_{\mathrm{dm}}$ is $-0.00093 \pm 0.00032$, showing a larger deviation of $w_{\rm dm}$ from zero at approximately the $3\sigma$ level, further supporting a negative dark matter EoS parameter.
 Furthermore, the value of $H_0$ is $70.62 \pm 0.44~\rm km~s^{-1}~Mpc^{-1}$, and the Hubble tension has increased from $1.06\sigma$ to $2.14\sigma$ relative to the CMB+DESI combination.
 Meanwhile, compared to the value of $H_0$ in the PEDE model, the Hubble tension with SH0ES increases from $1.57\sigma$ to $2.14\sigma$.
 Thus, a more negative value of $w_{\rm dm}$ would exacerbate the Hubble tension, as suggested across all data combinations.
 The results obtained here indicate that we cannot simultaneously obtain evidence for non-CDM and alleviate the Hubble tension within the framework of this study.

 It is worth noting that the $w_{\rm dm}$ constraint errors from CMB+DESI+DESY5 are essentially consistent with those from CMB+DESI, with the only difference being a shift in the central value, which leads to the deviation of $w_{\rm dm}$ from zero increasing from $1.1\sigma$ to approximately $3\sigma$.
 However, when using the CMB+DESI+PantheonPlus data, the constraint on $w_{\mathrm{dm}}$ is $-0.00065 \pm 0.00032$, with the deviation from zero decreasing from approximately $3\sigma$ to $2\sigma$ compared to the CMB+DESI+DESY5 data.
 These results suggest that the $3\sigma$ deviation observed with CMB+DESI+DESY5 is likely driven by DESY5 (unidentified supernova systematics \cite{DES:2025tir,Huang:2025som}) or by inconsistencies between the datasets.
-Therefore, we perform constraints on the PEDE+$w_{\rm dm}$ model using CMB, DESI, and DESY5 data separately, as shown in Fig.~\ref{fig3}.
+Therefore, we perform constraints on the PEDE+$w_{\rm dm}$ model using CMB, DESI, and DESY5 data separately, as shown in figure~\ref{fig3}.
 For the CMB, DESI, and DESY5 data, the constraint values of $w_{\rm dm}$ are $-0.0004 \pm 0.0015$, $-0.0250 \pm 0.0170$, and $0.0064^{+0.0110}_{-0.0065}$, respectively, while the corresponding values of $\Omega_{\mathrm{m}}$ are $0.284 \pm 0.037$, $0.321 \pm 0.021$, and $0.402 \pm 0.019$, respectively.
 We find that there are some discrepancies in the central values of $\Omega_{\mathrm{m}}$, and that $\Omega_{\mathrm{m}}$ and $w_{\rm dm}$ exhibit an anti-correlation.
-The discrepancy in $\Omega_{\mathrm{m}}$ between DESY5 and CMB is approximately $2.89\sigma$, which may influence the shift in $w_{\rm dm}$.
-See Refs.~\cite{Colgain:2024mtg,Tang:2024lmo} for detailed discussions on the $\Omega_{\mathrm{m}}$ inconsistencies.
+The discrepancy in $\Omega_{\mathrm{m}}$ between DESY5 and CMB is approximately $2.89\sigma$, which may influence the shift in $w_{\rm dm}$. {It should be emphasized that DESY5 alone cannot place effective constraints on parameters in the PEDE+$w_\mathrm{dm}$ model other than $w_\mathrm{dm}$ and $\Omega_{\rm m}$.
+Therefore, the relatively high $\Omega_{\rm m}$ reported by DESY5 is unlikely to be driven by projection effects of other parameters, while it is more likely to originate from unknown systematic errors in this data.
+See refs.~\cite{Notari:2024zmi,Efstathiou:2024xcq,Huang:2024qno,Colgain:2024ksa,Colgain:2024mtg,Tang:2024lmo} for detailed discussions on the unknown systematic errors of DESY5 and $\Omega_{\mathrm{m}}$ inconsistencies.}